 Bigfoot Biomedical and Beta Bionics are new companies developing automated insulin delivery systems.
 Bigfoot’s system uses a combination of a pump, the Abbott Libre blood glucose monitoring system and a phone as the controller.
 The iLet from Beta Bionics delivers both insulin and glucagon to keep glucose levels in the target range.
 Both products are currently in the research phase.

-For a comparison of the current insulin pumps, visit the Diabetes Forecast Consumer Guide.
+For a comparison of the current insulin pumps, visit the American Diabetes Association Consumer Guide

 Reviewed by Anastasia Albanese O’Neill, PhD, 7/15/19

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.